adobe/helix-pages/index.md

 ---

 ### Try it...
-Simply Paste a github URL to a publicly visible Markdown file (`.md`) here...
+Simply paste a GitHub URL to a publicly visible Markdown file (`.md`) here...

 <script>
 function takeMeThere() {